openclimatefix/.github/profile/README.md

 Here how you can get involved:

-* Submit pull requests.
+* Submit pull requests;
-* Have a look at our [List of "good first issues"](https://github.com/search?l=&p=1&q=user%3Aopenclimatefix+label%3A%22good+first+issue%22&ref=advsearch&type=Issues&utf8=%E2%9C%93&state=open): GitHub "issues" which describe changes we'd like to make to the code.
-Our coding style is [here](https://github.com/openclimatefix/.github/blob/main/coding_style.md)
+* Have a look at our [List of "good first issues"](https://github.com/search?l=&p=1&q=user%3Aopenclimatefix+label%3A%22good+first+issue%22&ref=advsearch&type=Issues&utf8=%E2%9C%93&state=open) – these are GitHub Issues which describe changes we'd like to make to the code.
+Our coding style is [here](https://github.com/openclimatefix/.github/blob/main/coding_style.md);
-* Check out which [Github repository](https://github.com/openclimatefix/ocf-meta-repo) are easy to contribute to.
+* Check out which [Github repositories](https://github.com/openclimatefix?view_as=public#overview-of-ocfs-repositories) are easy to contribute to in the section below using our (hopefully) helpful traffic light system 🚦;
-* Sign up to our [newsletter](https://ocfnews.substack.com/?utm_source=substack&utm_medium=web&utm_campaign=substack_profile) and follow us on [Twitter](https://twitter.com/OpenClimateFix) and [LinkedIn](https://www.linkedin.com/company/19123036/admin/) to learn the latest about our work
+* Sign up to our [newsletter](https://ocfnews.substack.com/?utm_source=substack&utm_medium=web&utm_campaign=substack_profile) and follow us on [Twitter](https://twitter.com/OpenClimateFix) and [LinkedIn](https://www.linkedin.com/company/19123036/admin/) to learn the latest about our work;
-* Use our datasets on [Hugging Face](https://huggingface.co/openclimatefix) or [EUMETSAT satellite data](https://console.cloud.google.com/marketplace/product/bigquery-public-data/eumetsat-seviri-rss?hl=en-GB&project=solar-pv-nowcasting) and let us know if it was useful.
+* Use our datasets on [Hugging Face](https://huggingface.co/openclimatefix) or [EUMETSAT satellite data](https://console.cloud.google.com/marketplace/product/bigquery-public-data/eumetsat-seviri-rss?hl=en-GB&project=solar-pv-nowcasting) and let us know if it was useful;
-* Use our ML models on [Huggin Face](https://huggingface.co/openclimatefix) and let us know if it was useful.
+* Use our ML models on [Hugging Face](https://huggingface.co/openclimatefix) and let us know if it was useful;
-* Spread the word with your networks
+* Spread the word with your networks;
 * Use our code(!) by following the guidelines below.

+<details><summary><a>
-## What if you use our code?
+  <h2>What if you use our code?</h2> <small>[ Click to expand ]</small>
-<details><summary><a>Click here to see more </a></summary>
+</a></summary>

-In order for us to understand the use of our models, and to demonstrate impact to future funders, it is invaluable for us to know who is using the code and if possible, how.
+In order for us to understand the use of our models, and to demonstrate impact to future funders, it is invaluable for us to know who is using the code and, if possible, how.

 We licence the code in this repository under a permissive MIT licence and if you are using the code or deriving from it, we request that you attribute the use of Open Climate Fix’s work in your product by adding the text below:

 #### 'original code by [Open Climate Fix](https://github.com/openclimatefix)'